conduktor/conduktor-coding-challenge/software-engineers/README.md

 - add additional properties to pass to the KafkaAdmin & KafkaConsumer (security etc.)
 - view all the topics
 - select a topic and consume its data from the beginning
-- see the records flowing without the UI to be stuck
+- see the records flowing without the UI to be stuck (and in real-time)
 - stop the consumption, select another topic, then consume it etc.

 ### Tech orientation

-- Do not use Maven, only sbt or gradle
+- Only sbt or gradle, no Maven
-- Use JDK 11+ or more. (no JDK 8) (you may use the branch `jdk10` of tornadofx if you're using it)
+- Use JDK 11+ or more. (no JDK 8 please) (you may use the branch `jdk10` of tornadofx if you're using it)
+- Apache Kafka: Do NOT use consumer groups but custom partition assignments (no group id should be used)
 - JavaFX: Do NOT use FXML but plain code for views.
-- Apache Kafka: Do NOT use consumer groups but custom partition assignments (no group id should be used)

 ### How long?